The Triangle Region is in the race to lower carbon emissions by reducing fossil fuel use – and we’ve taken a strong lead.

 The southeast is the new capital for electric vehicle technology.
-Among the southern states, North Carolina has the everything your company needs to be successful - partnerships with Tier 1 research universities, leading manufacturers, abundant natural resources, and supply chain convenience.
+Among the southern states, North Carolina has everything your company needs to be successful and thrive.

 It's a no-brainer to come to North Carolina.